‘Fatal Defense’: Lifetime Self-Defense Movie Thriller, Starring Ashley Scott

 Fatal Defense is a thrilling new Lifetime movie that will premiere this weekend.
 It is an original thriller that is directed by John Murlowski and written by Steven Palmer Peterson.
-Lifetime TV’s Fatal Defense is about a single mother who signs up for self-defense classes after an-almost deadly home invasion threatens her life and the lives of her child.
+Lifetime TV’s Fatal Defense is about a single mother who signs up for self-defense classes after an almost-deadly home invasion threatens her life and the life of her child.
 It stars Ashley Scott, David Cade, Laurie Fortier, and Sherylin Fenn.

 #FatalDefense starring Ashley Scott this Saturday April 1st.
 8PM on Lifetime… https://t.co/M25SokZmj3